Top Three Lookalike Mistakes Made by Small Business Owners

 - Are part of the 62% of SMB owners that say Facebook Ads miss their targets

-A study published on Small Business Trends which surveyed more than 2,6000 small business owners found that 62% felt their Facebook Ads were ‘missing the target.’
+A study published on Small Business Trends surveyed more than 2,6000 small business owners and found that 62% felt their Facebook Ads were ‘missing the target.’

-It’s not that those small businesses aren’t seeing any returns, it’s the ‘quality of the returns and the lack of conversions’ that are in question.
+It’s not that those small businesses aren’t seeing any returns; the ‘quality of the returns and the lack of conversions’ are in question.

 The problem isn’t the ad platform.
-It’s either the ad creative or the audience targeting that is at fault.
+Either the ad creative or the audience targeting is at fault.
 Today, we’ll discuss audience targeting with a focus on the top three mistakes business owners using Lookalike Audiences are making.

 Mistake #1: You are creating your lookalikes from the wrong audiences

-Unfortunately, creating a great lookalike audience isn’t as simple as choosing a custom audience at random and hoping that it will generate high quality leads.
+Unfortunately, creating an ideal lookalike audience isn’t as simple as choosing a custom audience randomly and hoping it will generate high-quality leads.

-If you use generic custom audiences like website visitors or Instagram engagement to create your lookalikes, that will do nothing but dilute your traffic, drag down any potential leads, and waste valuable advertising money.
+Use generic custom audiences like website visitors or Instagram engagement to create your lookalikes.
+That will do nothing but dilute your traffic, drag down any potential leads, and waste valuable advertising money.

-If you’re simply going for quantity with these larger lists, the numbers are often deceiving.
-Whilst being larger, the majority of them are usually not the potential leads that will be likely to convert.
+The numbers are often deceiving if you’re going for quantity with these more extensive lists.
+While being larger, most of them are usually not the potential leads that will likely convert.